Photography pricing guide: How to know what to charge in 2022

 Photography specialties

 Different types of photography command vastly different prices, and they can follow varying pricing structures.
-Here are just a few popular specialties, at a glance.
+Here are just a few specialties, at a glance.
 These numbers are meant to represent a general ballpark, but plenty of photographers charge less or more, so these are not meant as advice or recommendations.

 Product photography